-LISTEN to The Good News Guru radio segment with Ellen and Geri on KOST-103.5 – or Read the story below…
+LISTEN to this Good News Guru story broadcast on radio with Ellen and Geri on KOST-103.5 – or Read the story below…

 It was just another day of work for Evoni Williams when a stranger snapped a photo of her that would change her life.

 18-year-old Williams has been working at a Waffle House restaurant in La Marque, Texas since she graduated high school.
 She has been saving up all of her tips, earnings, and wages to pay for college.

 Williams was working a chaotic morning shift when a partially disabled customer named Adrien Charpentier asked if Williams could cut up his ham.